loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 ### 8.3.2 Collapse Interpretation

-**Theorem 8.1' (Collapse Version)**: Any formal system arising from consciousness's self-observation necessarily contains patterns that reference the observing consciousness itself, which cannot be captured within the formal collapse.
+**Theorem 8.1' (Collapse Version)**: Any formal system arising from observer's self-observation necessarily contains patterns that reference the observing observer itself, which cannot be captured within the formal collapse.

 *Proof through collapse dynamics*:
 1. System F emerges from ψ observing mathematical patterns